 Friends of the Cancer Centre is calling on people across Northern Ireland to take part in the ultimate act of friendship to support local people affected by cancer with the launch of the charity’s Forever Friend campaign.

-Friends of the Cancer Centre’s Forever Friend campaign, which will run from 22nd – 29th May, is encouraging people across Northern Ireland to leave the charity a gift in their Will to help support its vital work now, and in the future.
+Friends of the Cancer Centre’s Forever Friend campaign is encouraging people across Northern Ireland to leave the charity a gift in their Will to help support its vital work now, and in the future.
 To help people plan for the future and ensure their loved ones are provided for, Friends of the Cancer Centre has enlisted the support of solicitors from across Northern Ireland who will be on hand to help people write or update their Will and in turn, each firm will make a donation from their legal fees to Friends of the Cancer Centre.

 Explaining why it is important for people to make a Will, eminent local solicitor Denis Moloney of Donnelly and Wall Solicitors in Belfast, said:

 “Only 40% of people in Northern Ireland have a valid Will and yet it’s so important in ensuring that your loved ones are provided for in the future.
 I would encourage anyone who hasn’t made a Will, or needs to update their Will due to a change in personal circumstances, to make one now using a registered solicitor.
 Friends of the Cancer Centre’s Forever Friend campaign is the perfect opportunity to not only do this, but it’s also a wonderful way to support a local and very worthy charity in the process.”